NeoGeographyToolkit/StereoPipeline/docs/examples/mer.rst

 Mars Exploration Rovers
 -----------------------

-The Mars Exploration Rovers (MER) have several cameras on board that acquire stereo pairs.
+The Mars Exploration Rovers (MER) have several cameras onboard that acquire stereo pairs.
 The images come with CAHVOR camera models, that have local positions and orientations.

-ASP can create point clouds and textured meshes from these these cameras.
+ASP can create point clouds and textured meshes from these cameras.
 DEMs cannot be created right away, unlike for MSL, which has geolocation information (:numref:`csm_msl`), but an SfM solution is likely to work as in :numref:`rig_msl`.